IMDC/Webmoti-Employ/server/README.md

 ### Database

 The database is postgres deployed with the Neon service.
+We also use Cloudflare hyperdrive to connect to the database.

-Setup:
+#### Neon

 1. Choose the closest region (Azure East US 2 (Virginia))
 2. Create the tables in the public schema: